 - 1. Press the "performance" button to enter "performance mode", this button will now light up - 2.
-Press the "save" button, you will now enter the save screen - 3.
-Select the desired directory with the "select" knob, (turn the knob) - 4.
-Internal memory: select one of the 6 folders (50 on later models), press select to enter the folder, and press save - 5.
-External memory (USB disk): select a folder (keep in mind that everything that is inside the performance will be saved, so you might want to make empty folders on your disk) then press save.
+Press the "save" button, you will now enter the save screen - Select the desired directory with the "select" knob, (turn the knob) 4.

+A. Internal memory: select one of the 6 folders in /media/internal (50 on later models), press select to enter the folder, and press save.
+B. External memory (USB disk, /media/usb/<YourStick>): select a folder on the USB stick, press select to enter it, and then press save.
+It's a good idea to make a couple of empty folders on your stick with your PC.